tarwn/lessthandot-hugo/blogs/content/posts/2009-09-18-fun-project-in-silverlight.md

   - Web Design, Graphics and Styling

 ---
 So I'm finally writing a blog post.
 Not that I'm a lazy guy or anything, but I doubt anyone here wants to read about the stupid things my wife's cats do or what I thought of the last block buster movie that came out.
-But I finally have a few things that I think raise to the bar of &#8216;worth showing other people'.
+But I finally have a few things that I think raise to the bar of 'worth showing other people'.

 I've been lucky, in my current environment I have a pretty loose leash and I get to push different technologies that would otherwise be ignored.
 And for the last 2 years I've been following and pushing for traction on Silverlight.
 To put it bluntly, I love Silverlight.
 Oh sure, it's got its fair share of faults.
 But it is an amazing platform and keeps getting better.